helensz98/Interactive-Lab-Hub/Lab 3/README.md

 If yes:

-  <br> You are so kind!
+  <nbsp> You are so kind!
 Please shake me now:

       if shake hard enough: